pgiardiniere/personal-site/src/lib/posts/draft-softmax-classification.md

 **Note:** Originally posted April 1st, 2021, this is post <Katex math="2/20"/> in the archived Deep Learning for Computer Vision series (cs231n).
 * Browse the full [cs231n series](http://pc2:5173/blog/category/cs231n).
-* The code is available [here](https://github.com/pgiardiniere/cs231n/blob/main/assignment1/softmax.ipynb)
+* See the source code in the [softmax](https://github.com/pgiardiniere/cs231n/blob/main/assignment1/softmax.ipynb) notebook.

 New notes are found exclusively in info boxes like this one.